nakhat-parveen/BankingApplication/README.md

 # Banking Application — Microservices System

 A microservices based banking system built with Spring Boot and Spring Cloud.
-Two independently deployable services handle different payment flows, with **Feign Client** for inter-service communication, **Eureka** for service discovery, and an **API Gateway** as the single entry point for all clients.
+Two independently deployable services handle different payment flows, with **Feign Client** for inter service communication, **Eureka** for service discovery, and an **API Gateway** as the single entry point for all clients.

 Supports two distinct fund transfer flows: direct account to account transfers handled entirely by the core banking service, and UPI/GPay style phone number based payments routed through a dedicated payment microservice which delegates the actual transaction to the core banking service via Feign.